Vocational Nursing Application Process: Traditional Daytime Track

 - Complete the Vocational Nursing Program Information Session.
 Retain a copy of the post test confirmation email to submit to CastleBranch as part of the application process.

-- Schedule the ATI TEAS for Nursing (Not applicable to Spring 2021 admissions.
-Please see this link).
+- Schedule the ATI TEAS for Nursing.
 Students must take the TEAS prior to submission of application.
 TEAS test score expires two (2) years from date of examination.
 TEAS may only be taken two times.
 If a third time is needed, please contact the Vocational Nursing Department for permission.
 A minimum score of 58.7% is required to submit an application.
 Detailed instructions for how to download the correct score report for your application can be found here.
 Listed below are resources to aid in preparing for the ATI TEAS examination:

 - Verify and sign for Eligibility – BON Licensure Requirements (page 3 of the Vocational Nursing Program Application)